iluvjava/Maths/Notebook 2.0 obsidian/CSE 546 Machine Learning Fundamentals/ANNs/Convolution Layer.md

 1. `stride`, striding means ignoring some of the element of the convoluted vectors.
 In the case of `stride=2`, the dimension is odd or even will matter.
 2. `padding`, padding adds zero elements to the input vector/matrix.
 3. `dialation`, dilation dilate the filter, making it bigger and fills it with more zeros.
 The trainable weights will distributed with integers spacing between them.
+4. `group`, see [here](https://towardsdatascience.com/conv2d-to-finally-understand-what-happens-in-the-forward-pass-1bbaafb0b148) for an explanations.
+I am not sure what this parameter is doing really.

 See [here](https://github.com/vdumoulin/conv_arithmetic/blob/master/README.md) for a visual explanations of what these parameter means for the convolution 2d layer for the ANNs.
 These parameters only affects the convolution operations between the vector/matrices, with.